9dots/9dots.io-pages/OjjKdwN.md

   - _What is the subject of the mural?_

 ## Elaborate - 25 minutes
+Using the projector and the [powerpoint](http://uploads.9dots.io/OjjhAVn.pptx), display some famous and local murals.
+Students will write notes about each mural on the [mural review worksheet](http://uploads.9dots.io/OjjZvIA.pdf).

 1. Before we can begin adding all sorts of cool sensors on our wall we first need to come up with a theme and idea for our mural.
 As artists and innovators we are going to gather inspiration from other artists by looking at different murals.